mjmaenner/disabilitymeasures/SQ-Adult/index.md

 higher on the SQ than matched controls, and significantly lower on the EQ than matched controls.
 The SQ reveals both a sex difference in systemizing in the general population and an unusually strong drive to systemize in AS/HFA.

+(from Baron-Cohen & Wheelwright, 2004)
+we employed the EQ with n = 90 adults
+(65 males, 25 females) with Asperger Syndrome (AS) or high-functioning autism (HFA), who are reported clinically to have difficulties in empathy.
+The adults with AS/HFA scored significantly lower on the EQ than n = 90 (65 males, 25 females) age-matched controls.
+Of the adults with AS/HFA, 81% scored equal to or fewer than 30 points out of 80, compared with only 12% of controls.
+In Study 2 we carried out a study of n = 197 adults from a general population, to test for previously reported sex differences (female superiority) in empathy.
+This confirmed that women scored significantly higher than men.
+The EQ reveals both a sex difference in empathy in the general population and an empathy deficit in AS/HFA.

 (From Ling et al. 2009)
 Completed questionnaires were collected from 71 males and 95 females.